Walker Package Deep Dive

 WalkContext

-Every handler receives a *WalkContext as its first parameter, providing contextual information about the current node:
+Every handler receives a *WalkContext as its first parameter, providing contextual information about the current node.

 | Field | Description |